DrHazemAli/image-studio/docs/legacy/developer-guide.md

 ---

-This guide provides comprehensive information for developers working with Image Studio.
+This guide provides comprehensive information for developers working with AI Image Studio.
 For more specific information, refer to the individual guides for each component.

 Happy coding! 🚀